philok93/IoTIDS/README.md

 	1. MAKEFILE.include: the /rpl and /ipv6 must be without -mal.
 	2. FOR **SENSOR rpl-udp/project-conf.h to compile contikimac_driver(sleep. ,csma_driver**
 	FOR SERVER USE nullmac, nullrdc
-	3. platform/z1/Makefile.z1: Must be net/mac (to make sure that is the normal nullrdc file.
+	3. platform/z1/Makefile.z1: Must be net/mac (to make sure that is the normal nullrdc file)
-	4. platform/z1/contiki-conf.h:check CC2420_CONF_AUTOACK=1 (for server turn off autoack.
+	4. platform/z1/contiki-conf.h:check CC2420_CONF_AUTOACK=1 (for server turn off autoack.)
 	5. rpl-mal/rpl-timers.c: find malicious code "DIS flood", and comment it
 	6. rpl-mal/rpl-icmp6.c: comment code for IDS or ip/uip6.c
 	7. Normal nullrdc is used, not /net/mac-mal/nullrdc.c
-	8.  net/uip6.c: comment countOutNodes (its for counting nodes in range for IDS detector.
+	8.  net/uip6.c: comment countOutNodes (it's for counting nodes in range for IDS detector)
 	9. COMMENT in rpl-udp/udp-server.h:
 	 struct IDS_ctr{
 	  uint8_t address;